rboortman/techforce-rpg/README.md

 In order to complete this assignment, you need to finishe the [_Connect to server_](#connect-to-server) assignment first.
 By now there must be a lot of different tiny wizards on your screen, but it must be difficult to keep them all apart.
-Implement a separate component that lists out all the
+Implement a separate component that lists out all the different user.
+You can add things like health, name, color, etc.

 ### Enable keyboard input